A monotone scheme for high-dimensional fully nonlinear PDEs: Introduction

-In this paper we are interested in feasible numerical schemes for the following fully nonlinear parabolic PDE, especially in high dimensional case: \bea -\pa_t u -G(t,x,u,Du,D^2u)=0~\text{on}~[0,T)\times\mathbb{R}^d;\q u(T,\cdot)=g(\cdot)~\text{on}~\mathbb{R}^d. \eea The standard numerical schemes in the PDE literature, e.g. finite difference method and finite elements method, work only for low dimensional problems, typically $d \le 3$, due to the well known {\it curse of dimensionality}.
+The standard numerical schemes in the PDE literature, for example, finite difference methods and finite elements methods, work only for low-dimensional \mbox{problems}, typically $d \le3$, due to the well-known \emph{curse of dimensionality}.
 However, in many applications, especially in finance, the dimension $d$ can be higher.
-We thus turn to probabilistic approach which is less sensitive to the dimension.
+We thus turn to the probabilistic approach, which is less sensitive to the dimension.

-In the semilinear case, the PDE \reff{PDE} is associated to a Markovian Backward SDE due to the nonlinear Feynman-Kac formula introduced by Pardoux and Peng \cite{PP}.
-Based on the regularity results of BSDEs established by Zhang \cite{Zhang}, \cite{Zhang} and Bouchard and Touzi \cite{BT} proposed the so called Backward Euler Scheme for such BSDEs and hence for the associated semilinear PDEs, and obtained the rate of convergence.
-This scheme approximates the BSDE by a sequence of conditional expectations, and several efficient numerical algorithms have been proposed to compute these conditional expectations, notably: Bouchard and Touzi \cite{BT}, Gobet-Lemor-Waxin \cite{GLW}, Bally-Pages-Printems \cite{BPP}), Bender-Denk \cite{BD}, Crisan-Manolarakis \cite{CM}.
-There have been numerous publications on the subject and the schemes have been extended to more general BSDEs, e.g. reflected BSDEs which is appropriate for pricing and hedging American options.
-Typically these algorithms work for 10 or higher dimensional problems.
+In the semilinear case $G = \frac{1}{2}\operatorname{tr}[\sigma ^2(t,x) D^2 u] + f(t,x, u, D u)$, PDE (\ref{PDE}) is associated to a Markovian backward SDE due to the nonlinear Feynman--Kac formula introduced by Pardoux and Peng \cite {PP}.
+Based on the regularity results of \mbox{BSDEs} established by Zhang \cite{Zhang}, Bouchard and Touzi \cite{BT} and Zhang \cite{Zhang} proposed the so called backward Euler scheme for such BSDEs and hence for the semilinear PDEs, and obtained the rate of convergence.
+This scheme approximates the BSDE by a sequence of conditional expectations, and several efficient numerical algorithms have been proposed to compute these conditional expectations, notably: Bouchard and Touzi \cite{BT}, Gobet, Lemor and Warin \cite{GLW}, Bally, Pages and Printems \cite{BPP}, Bender and Denk \cite{BD} and Crisan and Manolarakis \cite{CM}.
+There have been numerous publications on the subject, and the schemes have been extended to more general BSDEs, for example, reflected BSDEs which correspond to obstacle PDEs and are appropriate for pricing and hedging American options.
+Typically these algorithms work for 10 or even higher-dimensional problems.